ayazzali/zakupki/README.md

 If you have no data in your `MongoDB`, there's no difference between `all` and `inc`.

 You can also provide host address and port if your `MongoDB` is not running on `localhost`.
 And username-password if you `MongoDB` uses authentication.

+OR

+you can provide full URI instead.
+It can be necessary when connecting to SaaS MongDB.
+For example, the URI can be as follows.
+'mongodb://user:pass@host:port/db'

 The other arguments are collections to load.
 If the user provides no additional arguments, all available document types are loaded.